slonce70/TwitchDropsMiner/README.md

 @Shofuu - For the entirety of the Spanish (Español) translation and revisions.
 @alikdb - For the entirety of the Turkish (Türkçe) translation.
 @Nollasko - For the entirety of the Ukrainian (Українська) translation and revisions.

+# TwitchDropsMiner

+Fork of the original TwitchDropsMiner with enhanced functionality.

+## New Features

+- **Unrestricted Drops Mining**: Watch and accumulate drops without requiring game linking
+- **Delayed Claiming**: Accumulate drops and claim them later after linking the game
+- **Full Compatibility**: Maintains all original features and functionality
+- **Automatic Operation**: Same reliable automatic channel switching and progress tracking

+## Additional Benefits

+- Watch any drops-enabled stream without restrictions
+- Accumulate progress for multiple games simultaneously
+- Link games at your convenience to claim drops
+- No impact on program stability or performance

+## Original Features

+// ... existing code ...